efixler/scrape/README.md

 3. The token's issuer is `scrape`
 4. The token is not expired

-Healthcheck paths don't require authorization, and neither does the web interface at the root URL.
-(The test console uses a short-lived key to authorize requests -- it _is_ possible to lift a key from here and use it for a little while; trying to strike a balance here between securing access and making exercising the server easy.
-You will also need to reload the test console periodically or calls from here will 401 as well)
+Healthcheck paths don't require authorization.
+The test console at the root url normally follows the server's authorization configuration, bit it can be configured to allow open access while endpoints require tokens via the `-public-home` flag.
+When this flag is enabled, the server delivers short-lived tokens to the web client when loading the page.
+As such, this setting is primarily intended for convenience in development environments.

 ## Database Options